e-Valuate: A Two-player Game on Arithmetic Expressions -- An Update: Conclusion

 \section{Conclusion}

 We have demonstrated the effectiveness of search algorithms for computing the minimax value of e-Valuate.
-Other heuristics for node values could yield more effective ordering of the nodes and thus faster algorithms.
+Other heuristics for node values could yield more effective ordering of the nodes of the game tree and thus faster algorithms.
+We have also described some games on graphs based on e-Valuate.

 One would also like to understand what expressions and associated domains constitute a fair game.
 A fair game is one where if MAX and MIN make their moves randomly, they have equal chances of winning.
 For example, if $\E$ has only $+$ and $*$ operators or is defined on one variable, then $\minimax(\E) = \max(\E)$ and MIN can never lose.